 I hold a Masters degree in Clinical Nutrition and Integrative Health from Maryland Univeristy of Integrative Health.
 I also hold 3 degrees from Johns Hopkins University, and a certificate from Institute for Integrative Nutrition.
 Prior to starting a family I joined the faculty at Johns Hopkins teaching audio engineering, worked in the television industry for several years doing Audio Post Production for America's Most Wanted, and worked in Master Control for ABC News in the DC bureau (Nightline, This Week with George Stephanopolis, etc.)

-Growing up I spent a great deal of time in the kitchen with my Grandmother (who was a nurse) and my Mother.
+Growing up I spent a great deal of time in the kitchen with my Grandmother (who was a Registered Nurse) and my Mother (who held a Bachelors degree in Home Economics).
 In my Grandmother's kitchen we made everything from scratch, which was a great way to learn to cook.
 My family loves food so much, that my Mom became a personal chef.
 Over the years, Mom gave me many of her memorable recipes as well.

 Our Family's Story